They bought a $ 1 house in Italy and then hit a Covid-19

 “I’m struggling to get back home, but the flight I recently booked has been canceled, so I don’t know when I’ll be back in the States,” he said.
 “I want to come back before Father’s Day in June.
 I’ve already missed a lot of celebrations with my family.”

-Solorzano’s Sicilian quarantine made him love Mussomeli even more.
+Solorzano’s Sicilian quarantine makes him love Mussomeli even more.
 Instead of killing enthusiasm for his one euro house adventure, the desire to buy a third abandoned building was fueled.

 “I love this town and the people.
 Even if they don’t know you, they will help you.
 It’s like being in another world.
 You don’t get it in the States.”